Netflix/spectator-py/README.md

 This package provides the following loggers:

+* `spectator.MeterId`
 * `spectator.SidecarWriter`

+The `MeterId` logger is used to report invalid meters which have not-a-str tag keys or values.

 When troubleshooting metrics collection and reporting, you should set the `SidecarWriter` logging to the `DEBUG` level, before the first metric is recorded.
 For example: